 The most important factor in the success of learning Chinese

-In the movie Matrix, I was impressed by how quickly people can learn a new skill.
+In the movie Matrix, people can learn a new skill in a few seconds.
 Whether it is martial art or piloting a helicopter, just load it up to the brain.
 Outside of the movie world, learning a new skill means that we have to clock in enough hours and to do enough exercises.
 Learning Chinese is no exception.
-As it is hard to learn, many people love the idea that there is something that can help them acquire Chinese language effortlessly.

 The smart one